-NURSG 608 Nurse Educator Role 2 Credit Hours
+Nurse Educator Role

-This is the first of four courses specific to the Nurse Educator role.
+This is the first of four fieldwork courses specific to the Nurse Educator role.
 The course provides a foundation for the implementation of the role.
-Field experiences enable students to explore the NLN Competencies for the Academic Nurse Educator to understand the impact of the faculty role in the advancement of the nursing profession.
+Fieldwork experiences enable students to explore the NLN Competencies for the Academic Nurse Educator to understand the impact of the faculty role in the advancement of the nursing profession.
 Students will examine learning theory and conceptual frameworks.
 Foundational principles of the scholarship of teaching and roles and challenges for the nurse educator in traditional and non-traditional settings are explored.
-(16 non-preceptored field work hours)
+Students will analyze the political, institutional, social, and economic forces that impact the Nurse Educator role in the educational environment.
+(16 non-preceptored fieldwork hours are required)

-Clinical Practice Specialty 2 Credit Hours
+Clinical Practice Specialty